 The altruistic work of humanitarians knows no bounds, spanning industries and the globe alike.
-Healthcare workers, water and sanitation specialists, engineers and educators are just a few of the experts needed to make a difference in underprivileged areas.
+Healthcare workers, water and sanitation specialists, engineers and educators are just a few of the experts needed to make a difference in disaster- and conflict-affected areas.

-Regardless of an individual’s specific skills or training, the goal of all humanitarian work is to alleviate suffering.
-That happens with collaborative efforts between an organization, local communities, governments and other stakeholders.
+Regardless of an individual’s specific skills or training, the goal of all humanitarian work is to alleviate suffering and restore dignity.
+That happens with collaborative efforts between organizations, local communities, governments, and other stakeholders.
 To work meaningfully and effectively, there are particular qualities especially important to cultivate.

 Keep reading to learn more, including beneficial training to pursue your quest to help the greater good.